abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

 1.3 Active tests
 ~~~~~~~~~~~~~~~~
 The active tests interact with the running nodes.
-In this tutorial, we will check whether the Turtlesim node publishes pose messages (by listening to the node's 'turtle1/pose' topic)
+In this tutorial, we will check whether the turtlesim node publishes pose messages (by listening to the node's 'turtle1/pose' topic)
 and whether it logs that it spawned the turtle (by listening to stderr).

 The active tests are defined as methods of a class inheriting